Lana Wood: Early life

-Wood was born Svetlana Lisa Gurdin to Russian immigrant parents, Maria Zudilova (1908–1998) and Nicholas Zacharenko (1912–1980).
+Wood was born Svetlana Lisa Gurdin to Russian immigrant parents, the former Marusia Zoudilova (1908–1998), also known as Mary Tatuloff, Marie Tatuloff or Maria Gurdin, and Nicholas Zacharenko (1912–1980).
 They had each left Russia as child refugees with their parents following the Russian Civil War, and they grew up far from their homeland.
 Her father's family left Vladivostok after her grandfather, a chocolate-factory worker who joined the anti-Bolshevik civilian forces, was killed in a street fight in 1922; they settled in Vancouver, British Columbia, with their relatives, then moved to San Francisco.
 Lana's maternal grandfather owned soap and candle factories in Barnaul; he left Russia with his family in 1918 after his eldest son was killed by the Red Army, and settled in a Russian community in Harbin, China.
 Maria married Alexander Tatuloff there in 1925, and they had a daughter, Olga Viripaeff (1928–2015), before divorcing in 1936.

 When Nicholas and Maria married in February 1938, she brought her daughter Olga, then known as Ovsanna, to the household, sharing joint custody with her ex-husband in El Cerrito, California.
 The couple had two daughters together; the first was Natalie, known as "Natasha", the Russian diminutive.
 The family settled in Santa Monica, near Hollywood, and changed their surname to Gurdin.
 Svetlana, known as "Lana", was born there.
-Her parents changed the surname of her elder sister, making her Natalie Wood, after she started her acting career as a child.
-She was named after her director Irving Pichel's friend Sam Wood.
+RKO executives David Lewis and William Goetz changed the surname of her elder sister, making her Natalie Wood, after she started her acting career as a child.
+She was named after director Irving Pichel's friend Sam Wood.
 When Lana made her film debut in The Searchers (1956), her mother was asked under what last name Lana should be credited.
 Maria agreed to use "Wood" for Lana, building on Natalie's recognized work.

-Through her paternal cousin Kaisaliisa Zacharenko (1947–2005), Wood is distantly related by marriage to baseball player Tim Lincecum.
+Through her paternal cousin Kaisaliisa Zacharenko, Wood is distantly related by marriage to baseball player Tim Lincecum.